 - Unlawful search or seizure

-A skilled criminal defense attorney will counter the Breathalyzer test, officer observations, prior convictions, and field sobriety tests by providing more information and clarity in the grey areas.
+A skilled Woburn operating under the influence lawyer will counter the Breathalyzer test, officer observations, prior convictions, and field sobriety tests by providing more information and clarity in the grey areas.

 - Countering the Breathalyzer test: The Breathalyzer operator must be properly certified, allow the machine enough time to warm up, and follow all other guidelines before performing the test.
 Failing to do so could jeopardize the accuracy of the test rules.
 Certain external factors can also interfere with the results, including whether the machine underwent proper maintenance, and if the driver is chewing gum during the test.